 For example, high-volume, low-margin products can be reliably and affordably sourced from multiple low-cost suppliers.
 This keeps costs down and minimizes the potential impact of a disruptive event by ensuring alternative sources in the event any one (or even more than one) location is shut down or delayed.

 For high-margin items, you can centralize and consolidate to whatever degree your risk management threshold will tolerate, provided you build in some flexibility to preserve resilience.
-For example, Amazon.com stocks its far-flung and numerous distribution centres with its most popular items to hedge against both disaster and demand, while keeping high-ticket, slow-moving items in more central locations.
+For example, Amazon.com stocks its far-flung and numerous distribution centers with its most popular items to hedge against both disaster and demand, while keeping high-ticket, slow-moving items in more central locations.

 3. Supply Chain Regionalization